JulienDavat/sage-agg-experiments/README.md

 # Processing SPARQL Aggregate Queries with Web Preemption

-**Paper submission date**: 12 December 2019

-**Authors:** Arnaud Grall (GFI Informatique, LS2N), Thomas Minier (LS2N), Hala Skaf-Molli (LS2N), and Pascal Molli (LS2N)
+**Authors:** Julien Aimonier-Davat (LS2N), Hala Skaf-Molli (LS2N), and Pascal Molli (LS2N), Arnaud Grall (GFI Informatique, LS2N), Thomas Minier (LS2N)

 **Abstract**
-Executing aggregate queries on the web of data allows to compute useful statistics ranging from the number of properties per class in a dataset to the average life of famous scientists per country.
-However, processing aggregate queries on public SPARQL endpoints is challeng- ing, mainly due to quotas enforcement that prevents queries to deliver complete results.
-Existing distributed query engines allow to go beyond quota limitations, but their data transfer and execution times are clearly prohibitive when processing aggregate queries.
-Following the web pre- emption model, we define a new preemptable aggregation operator that allows to suspend and resume aggregate queries.
-Web preemption allows to continue query execution beyond quota limits and server-side aggre- gation drastically reduces data transfer and execution time of aggregate queries.
-Experimental results demonstrate that our approach outperforms existing approaches by several orders of magnitude in terms of execution time and the amount of transferred data.
+Getting complete results when processing aggregate queries on public SPARQL endpoints is challenging, mainly due to quotas enforcement.
+Although the Web preemption allows to process aggregation queries online, on preemptable SPARQL servers, data transfer is still very large when processing count-distinct aggregate queries.
+In this paper, it is shown that countdistinct aggregate queries can be approximated with low data transfer by extending the partial aggregation operator with HyperLogLog sketches.
+Experimental results demonstrate that the proposed approach outperforms existing approaches by orders of magnitude in terms of the amount of transferred data.

+> This paper is an extension of the ESWC2020 article: [Processing SPARQL Aggregate Queries with Web Preemption](https://hal.archives-ouvertes.fr/hal-02511819/document).
+The experimental results of the first paper are available [here](https://github.com/folkvir/sage-sparql-void).

 # Experimental results